French invasion of Russia: March on Vilna

-Since the end of April, the Russian headquarters was centred in Vilna but on June 24 couriers rushed news about the crossing of the Niemen to Barclay de Tolley.
+Since the end of April, the Russian headquarters was centred in Vilna but on June 24 couriers rushed news about the crossing of the Neman to Barclay de Tolley.
 Before the night had passed, orders were sent out to Bagration and Platov, who commanded the Cossacks, to take the offensive.
 Alexander left Vilna on June 26 and Barclay assumed overall command.

 Napoleon reached Vilna on 28 June with only light skirmishing but leaving more than 5,000 dead horses in his wake.
-These horses were vital to bringing up further supplies to an army in desperate need; he was forced to leave up to 100 guns and up to 500 artillery wagons.
+The lack of horses to transport food supplies meant that he was forced to abandon up to 100 guns and up to 500 artillery wagons.
 Napoleon had supposed that Alexander would sue for peace at this point and was to be disappointed; it would not be his last disappointment.
-Balashov demanded that the French returned across the Niemen before negotiations.
+Balashov demanded that the French return across the Neman before negotiations.
 Barclay continued to retreat to Drissa, deciding that the concentration of the 1st and 2nd armies was his first priority.

-Several days after crossing the Niemen, a number of soldiers began to develop high fevers and a red rash on their bodies.
+Several days after crossing the Neman, a number of soldiers began to develop high fevers and a red rash on their bodies.
 Typhus had made its appearance.
 On 29/30 June, a violent thunderstorm struck Lithuania during the night and continued for several hours or a day.